 What affects oil prices?

 The price of oil is broadly determined by the relationship between supply and demand.
-Here we look at eight of the key factors which affect these drivers, and how they affect the price of oil.
+Here we look at seven of the key factors which affect these drivers, and how they affect the price of oil.

 Oil is a highly sought-after commodity.
 It is one of the most valuable resources as much of the world’s industry is reliant on oil.
 However, it is also one of the most volatile commodities as it is very susceptible to geopolitical events.